This article previously appeared on (4/7/15) and (11/7/15). See also: (8/7/15) and other articles about Yemen on and .

 In fact, the conflict in Yemen is rooted in internal disputes.
 Try to stay with me...

 In 2011, a nationwide uprising akin to those in Tunisia and Egypt deposed the country's autocratic leader, Ali Abdullah Saleh.
-There was no democratic election before his successor, the Saudi- and U.S.-backed Abd Rabbuh Mansur Hadi, took over – he ran unopposed.
+There was before his successor, the Saudi- and U.S.-backed Abd Rabbuh Mansur Hadi, took over – he ran unopposed.
 And there was no relief from the terrible poverty, unemployment, and government corruption that brought about the popular revolt.

 So a few months ago, a reformist movement and militia called the Houthis – which had launched a handful of rebellions against Saleh in the past – took advantage of widespread discontent to conquer the capital, Sanaa.
 Hadi fled into exile, and the Saudis started bombing shortly thereafter.

-Since then, local militias in central and southern Yemen have fiercely resisted the Houthis and army units still loyal to Saleh, who is now allied with his former foes.
+Since then, local militias in central and southern Yemen have fiercely resisted the Houthis and army units still loyal to Saleh, who is with his former foes.
 Meanwhile, a local franchise of al-Qaeda is fighting everybody.